aerror2/erfly6/README.md

 ###  IV.
 TX and FSI6 Transmitter wiring:
 <img src="https://github.com/aerror2/erfly6/blob/main/docimg/tx_wiring.jpeg" >
-The completed TX only needs to connect 3 wires to the remote control, a signal wire (SPORT), a 3.3V power supply, and a ground wire, as shown in the figure below
+The completed TX only needs to connect 3 wires to the transmitter FSI6, a signal wire (SPORT), a 3.3V power supply, and a ground wire, as shown in the figure below

 ### V. Build steps:

-1. By "III.
-TX Circuit Diagram" to connect E28-2G4M27S and ESP-WROOM32 with wires.
+1. Connect E28-2G4M27S and ESP-WROOM32 with wires By "III.
+TX Circuit Diagram",

-2. By "IV.
-TX and remote control wiring" to connect the three wires and fix them on the bottom plate with hot melt glue.
+2. Connect the three wires by "IV.
+TX and remote control wiring" ,  and fix them on the bottom plate with hot melt glue .

-3. Use the USB cable to connect ESP-WROOM32 to the computer, use EpressLRS Configurator to flash the ELRS 2.0 firmware, hardware selection: DIY 2400 ESP32- E28, then fill in your binding password, then click Build & FLASH, watch Log, and go to flash During the firmware, you need to hold down the Boot0 button on the ESP-WROOM32 development board, or it will fail.
+3. Use the USB cable to connect ESP-WROOM32 to the computer, use EpressLRS Configurator to flash the ELRS 2.0 firmware, Device selection: DIY 2400 ESP32- E28, then fill in your binding password, then click Build & FLASH, watch Log, and go to flash During the firmware, you need to hold down the Boot0 button on the ESP-WROOM32 development board, or it will fail.

  <img src="https://github.com/aerror2/erfly6/blob/main/docimg/tx_elrs.jpeg" >

-4. Flash the FSi6 firmware According  to  erfly6/ER9XFlySky I6En.pdf ,  The  FSI6 firmware is at https://github.com/aerror2/erfly6/blob/main/Output/Release/Exe/FSI6.hex
+4. Flash the FSi6 firmware According  to  https://github.com/aerror2/erfly6/blob/main/ER9XFlySky%20I6En.pdf ,  The  FSI6 firmware is at https://github.com/aerror2/erfly6/blob/main/Output/Release/Exe/FSI6.hex

 5. Complete
 <img src="https://github.com/aerror2/erfly6/blob/main/docimg/tx_built.jpeg">
 There are still some issues, such as heat dissipation issues, battery capacity issues, and switching tuner issues that have not been dealt with.
+Try it on your own risk, Good Luck!